openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/undercloud.rst

 ------------------------------

 .. note::
-   Instack-undercloud is deprecated in Rocky cycle.
-Instack undercloud can only be upgraded to containerized undercloud.
+   Instack-undercloud is deprecated as of the Rocky cycle.
+Instack undercloud can only be upgraded to a containerized undercloud.
 See :doc:`../../deployment/undercloud` for backward compatibility related information.